Externships: Information for Students

 The externship program is governed by both the American Bar Association’s Standards and Executive Committee Regulations of the Association of American Law Schools.

-We offer dozens of pre-approved externship opportunities.
-See the pre-approved list on MyLaw.
-You also can arrange an externship through your own contacts (subject to approval by the Associate Dean of Externships) or through a referral provided by the Associate Dean of Externships.
+Students may extern with dozens of pre-approved externship organizations.
+Students also may arrange an externship through their own contacts or through a referral provided by the Associate Dean for Externships.

 Types of Externships

 We offer the following types of externships:

-- Federal Government Externships with executive or legislative agencies of the U.S. government and Congressional committees or members of Congress (excluding partisan political work).
+- Federal Government Externships with executive or legislative agencies of the U.S. government, Congressional committees, and members of Congress excluding lobbying or partisan political activities

 - Judicial Externships with judges, courts, and organizations that provide research, educational, and management services to judges and courts

 - Prosecutor Externships with state and local prosecutors

 - Public Defender Externships with federal, state, and local public defenders

 - U.S. Attorney Externship with the civil or criminal divisions of U.S. Attorney offices.

 - Virginia Attorney General Externships with divisions and sections of that office